Wintermute0110/kodi-install/README.md

 $ git clone https://github.com/xbmc/xbmc.git kodi-source
 ```

-If you want to compile a particular version of Kodi first have a look at tags
+If you want to compile a particular version of Kodi first have a look at the
-in the repository:
+tags in the repository:
 ```
 $ git tag
 ...